 The need for marketing data used to focus on gathering demographics.
 Today, it’s a combination of buying that data, along with using AI (artificial intelligence) to automate which ad will appear to a consumer when online.

 The idea here is to be conscious of triggers caused by food ads.
 Try to recollect what your original lunch plan was.
-It might be that you brought lunch and it’s back at work or, you were going to skip lunch today and take off earlier.
+It might be that you brought lunch, like a chicken salad sub sandwich, and it’s back at work or, you were going to skip lunch today and take off earlier.
 GPS food ads are triggers for quick response and immediate changes.
 You can be conscious of your decisions and change them on your terms with repeated awareness over time.